Texas flag waving over Austin city skyline

 Are homeschoolers required to take the STAAR test?

-State law does not require homeschoolers to take the STAAR test.
+Homeschooled students are not required to take the STAAR test.
 Texas’s homeschooling requirements focus on curricular subjects instead of assessments.

 Information accurate as of: 03/29/2024.
 The information provided on this site is intended for research purposes only.
 Miaplaza is not responsible for any errors, omissions, outdated information, or the results yielded through use of this information.